tilbud/CWEM-9.01/README.md

 # CWEM-9.01
+CWEM is the successor to MEM.
+CWEM can simulate the growth of mangrove trees, hence the name change.
-Free to download and use.
+There is a user Free to download and use.
 Please acknowedge the source.